cybozu-go/sabakan/docs/graphql.md

 Example: `machine`
 ------------------

-Get a machine specified serial:

-can be done with a GraphQL query and variables as follows:
+Get a machine with a given serial.
+It can be done with a GraphQL query and variables as follows:

 ### Query